carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

     Converts a temperature in Fahrenheit to Celsius.

     Args:
-        temp_f (float): The temperature in Fahrenheit.
+        temp_f: The temperature in Fahrenheit.

     Returns:
-        float: The temperature in Celsius.
+        The temperature in Celsius.
     """

     temp_c = (temp_f - 32.0) * (5.0/9.0)